Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 Shuttle buses connect Keflavik Airport with the city center of Reykjavík

-Skipping on past the capital to the coast?
-Icelandair (previously Air Iceland Connect) is the country’s main domestic airline, and you can fly with them to Egilsstadir Airport in the northeast, Akureyri Airport in the north, or Ísafjörður Airport to explore the Westfjords.
+Are you skipping past the capital to the coast?
+Icelandair (previously Air Iceland Connect) is the country’s leading domestic airline, and you can fly with them to Egilsstadir Airport in the northeast, Akureyri Airport in the north, or Ísafjörður Airport to explore the Westfjords.
 Note, though, that if you’re connecting to a domestic flight, you’ll need to change airports - Keflavik only serves international flights - so collect your bags and take a bus or taxi to Reykjavik Domestic, about 30 miles away.
 (Icelandair has announced plans to offer connecting flights to Akureyri directly from Keflavík.)
 More on getting around in Iceland.

 rich-text-image